KellenTn/equalearn.ai/README.md

-# equalearn.ai. - Local AI Math Tutor
+# equalearn.ai. - Local AI Tutor Aiming to remove the learning inequality for the whole human society

 An AI tutor dedicated to eliminating inequality and achieving equal educational resources, using local Ollama + Gemma 3n model.